 - The function's implementation block follows the signature.
 The block contains indented statement(s) that represent the logic to be performed by the function.

 The declaration of a functions's parameters is a comma-separated list of variable names, enclosed in parentheses.
 Each parameter variable corresponds on a one-to-one basis to the value arguments passed to the function when it is called.
 They must match in both number and type:

 // Define a method that returns the addition of its two parameters fn add(a i32, b i32) i32 return a+b add(2,3) // returns 5, since a is set to 2 and b to 3 add(2) // ERROR! add() needs exactly two values, not one or three add(2.0, 4.0) // ERROR! add() needs integers, not floating point numbers

 Cone functions do not support:

 - Variadic parameters, where a varying number of parameters can be passed to a function.
 To achieve a similar result, make use of collections.
 In particular, the << operator provides a more flexible way of building a string value than the traditional "printf" function.

 - Ad hoc polymorphism, where multiple functions can be defined with the same name, each with a different type signature.
-To some degree, using same-named methods over differently typed objects offers a similar capability.
+(Note: unlike functions, methods do support ad hoc polymorphism.)